-Stage Event Outcome INTERPHASE S phase chromosomes are duplicated during interphase.
+Stage Event Outcome INTERPHASE S phase Nuclear envelope Chromatin Chromosomes are duplicated during interphase.
 The resulting sister chromatids are held together at the centromere.
 The centrosomes are also duplicated.
-Prophase I Sister chromatids fragments.
+Prophase I Sister chromatids Tetrad Chromosomes condense, and the nuclear envelope fragments.
 Homologous chromosomes bind firmly together along their length, forming a tetrad.
 Chiasmata form between non-sister chromatids.
-Prometaphase I (with Homologous chronosomes are attached to spindle microtubules at the fused kinetochore shared by the sister chromatids.
+Crossing over occurs at the chiasmata.
+Spindle fibers emerge from the centrosomes.
+Prometaphase I Centromere (with kinetochore) Homologous chromosomes are attached to spindle microtubules at the fused kinetochore shared by the sister chromatids.
 Chromosomes continue to condense, and the nuclear envelope completely disappears.
-MEIOSIS Metaphase I Microtubule Metage Meta hase Homologous chromosomes randomly assemble at the metaphase plate, where they have been maneuvered into place by the microtubules.
-Anaphase I Sister Homo chromatids remain attached logous sosomes ate Spindle microtubules pull the homologous chromosomes apart.
+MEIOSIS Metaphase I Microtubule Metaphase attached to kinetochore plate Homologous chromosomes randomly assemble at the metaphase plate, where they have been maneuvered into place by the microtubules.
+Anaphase I Sister chromatids remain attached Spindle microtubules pull the homologous chromosomes apart.
 The sister chromatids are still attached at the centromere.
-Telophase I and Cytokinesis Clear Prophase II Sister chromatids condense.
+Telophase I and Cytokinesis Cleavage Sister chromatids arrive at the poles of the cell and begin to decondense.
+A nuclear envelope forms around each nucleus and the cytoplasm is divided by a cleavage furrow.
+The result is two haploid cells.
+Each cell contains one duplicated copy of each homologous chromosome pair.
+MEIOSIS II Prophase II Sister chromatids condense.
 A new spindle begins to form.
 The nuclear envelope starts to fragment.
 Prometaphase II The nuclear envelope disappears, and the spindle fibers engage the individual kinetochores on the sister chromatids.
-MEIOSIS II Metaphase II Sister chromatids line up at the metaphase plate.
-Anaphase II LA Francisco ct ster romatids parate Sister chromatids are pulled apart by the shortening of the kinetochore microtubules.
+Metaphase II Sister chromatids line up at the metaphase plate.
+Anaphase II Sister chromatids separate Sister chromatids are pulled apart by the shortening of the kinetochore microtubules.
 Non-kinetochore microtubules lengthen the cell.
 Telophase II and Cytokinesis Haploid daughter cells Chromosomes arrive at the poles of the cell and decondense.
 Nuclear envelopes surround the four nuclei.
 Cleavage furrows divide the two cells into four haploid cells.